 I found a great plus-size swimwear & active company with Juno Active.

 I love how they have SO many options with their swimsuits.
 They were nice enough to send one to look over.
 My hips and top are SO different I am so grateful for tankinis.
 AND, I tend to chaffe in my thigh area, so I was really grateful for a pair of shorts that would help that issue as we’re walking to our different excursions.
-I REALLY like the top, and how it will let me be “active” (vs many plus size-suits that are so busy slimming they don’t let you move).
+I REALLY like the top, (the top they sent me isn’t available anymore, but many are similar and I would pick one that fits your body type) and how it will let me be “active” (vs many plus size-suits that are so busy slimming they don’t let you move).